 #5 - UUse Design Thinking to get out of the crisis!

 How can design thinking help innovate and get out of the crisis?
 We have tools to help us think differently and positively.
 Once we have mastered them, in particular creative thinking and design: it is about understanding how to respond to our clients' issues, identify them, frame them and propose a multitude of adapted solutions that we will then prioritize.

 If we want to be even more futuristic, we can go from “how could you…” related to Design Thinking to “what if tomorrow…” related to Design Fiction.

 Design thinking is not just a utopian vision of responding to customer needs, it is also how we can continue to create value over time.

-With the lever of empathy, Design Thinking will allow you to adapt to the way your customers use or not your products and services in the face of a period of crisis.
-If they can't buy your products anymore, how do you offer a different approach to keep them loyal to you?
+With the lever of empathy, Design Thinking will allow you to adapt to the way in which your customers use or not your products and services in the face of a period of crisis.
+If they can't buy your products anymore, how do you come up with a different approach to keep them loyal to you?

 Finally, test, iterate and rethink your business model in a resilient way and don't forget to deliver!